 How Did Asbestos Get Into Children's Play Sand?

-The UK recalls traced the asbestos contamination directly to the sand quarries where raw material was being extracted.
+The UK recalls traced the contamination directly to the sand quarries where raw material was being extracted.
 Certain quarries around the world contain tremolite and other asbestos minerals naturally embedded in the geology.
 When heavy machinery excavates sand from these deposits, asbestos fibers become part of the mined material.

 The sand then moves through the supply chain with minimal testing.
 Manufacturers purchase sand from suppliers, sometimes without detailed knowledge of the exact quarry origin or geological composition.
-If the sand is not independently tested for asbestos contamination before being bagged and sold to consumers, the product reaches store shelves and family homes.
+If the sand is not independently tested for mineral contamination before being bagged and sold to consumers, the product reaches store shelves and family homes.

 — Anna Jackson, Director of Patient Support, Danziger & De Llano